-The City Manager serves at the pleasure of the City Council as the City‟s chief administrative officer.
-The City Manager is responsible for the day-to-day activities of all departments in providing effective delivery of all municipal services and programs; making recommendations to the City Council to adopt policies through ordinance and/or resolution; maintaining a well-trained and motivated workforce; developing and then implementing a fiscally responsive annual budget; and delivering a sound public relations program that emphasizes a transparent governmental operation
+The City Manager serves at the pleasure of City Council as the City’s Chief Administrative Officer.
+The City Manager is responsible for administering policies established by City Council and overseeing the City’s day-to-day activities to provide effective delivery of all municipal services and programs.
+The City Manager presents recommendations to City Council for policy adoption through ordinance and/or resolution; maintaining a well-trained and motivated workforce; developing and implementing a fiscally responsive annual budget; and delivering a sound public relations program that emphasizes a transparent government operation.

 The City Clerk’s Office maintains, records and preserves all official documents and proceedings of the City Council and serves as the Records Management Liaison Officer to the state of Florida archives; maintaining, storing, and disposing of the City’s public records in accordance with Florida Statutes.

 The City Clerk administers oaths; is the custodian of the City seal and authenticates by signature and records all official legislative actions of City Council, and countersigns all contracts made on behalf of the City.
 The City Clerk provides public notices, prepares and distributes City Council agendas and minutes, provides access to public records, and coordinates the codification and publication of the City’s Code of Ordinances.

 The City Clerk’s Office qualifies candidates and manages municipal elections, administers sales at Oakside Cemetery and coordinates rentals for the Alice Hall Community Center.
 The City Clerk’s Office provides support services to the Mayor, City Council, City Manager, and City staff.
 The City Clerk’s Office is dedicated to continuing the preservation of the City’s history